Stardeus is a sci-fi colony management simulator with aspects of automation, base building and space exploration.

 Stardeus has built-in tooling and a public GitHub repository that makes it easy to contribute translations.
 It is already translated to several languages, including German, French, Japanese and Chinese.

 If you would like to contribute a translation, best place to start is #stardeus-translations channel on Stardeus Discord.

 Built in Feedback Form

 A great game cannot be made without listening to what the players have to say.
-That’s why there is a built-in feedback form that includes your save file, a screenshot, along with your message to the developer.
+That's why there is a built-in feedback form that includes your save file, internal logs, a screenshot, along with your message to the developer.

-This feedback form proved to be extremely useful to reproduce bugs in closed playtesting.
+This feedback form proved to be extremely useful to reproduce bugs throughout the development.

 Focus on Stability and Performance

 Stardeus is developed with good engineering practices.
 Codebase is covered with automated unit and integration tests, and game breaking bugs rarely see daylight even in early alpha builds.

 Stardeus is constantly profiled to detect and eliminate any performance bottlenecks.
 Code is written with care to avoid producing memory garbage.

 Tests and build automation makes it possible to release updates every day or two.
 You can visit #stardeus-updates on Stardeus Discord to see how frequently new builds are released.